Franziska Rappold

 Isabelle Carpentier

-or abstraction in micro-mosaic
+abstraction in micro-mosaic

 The jewellery of Isabelle Carpentier embodies abstraction in micro-mosaic, with colourful and shimmering glass fragments capturing light like landscapes swept by the wind.
 Her meticulous and artistic approach combines goldsmith techniques with vibrant colour gradients, offering a subtle balance between raw and precious materials.